How a British composer brought long Holocaust symphonies to life

 Now, for the first time, this lost music – composed by prisoners – will be heard again, thanks to the extraordinary efforts of British composer Leo Geyer.

-A new documentary, The Lost Music of Auschwitz follows the journey of composer and conductor Geyer on a ten-year mission to piece together fragments of musical manuscripts found in the Auschwitz-Birkenau Museum.
+The Lost Music of Auschwitz follows the journey of the composer and conductor, as he embarks on a ten-year mission to piece together fragments of musical manuscripts found in the Auschwitz-Birkenau Museum.

 The film, commissioned by Sky Arts, commemorates the 80th anniversary of the liberation of the concentration camp from the Nazis.
 Over one million people were killed at Auschwitz as the horrors of the Holocaust unfolded.